 .
 The schema contains a table called users

 .
-You want to create a new table MQL_USERS
+Now you want to create a new table MQL_USERS

 CREATE TABLE "MQL_USERS" AS SELECT *